 With their newfound Khanid allies, the Amarr eventually managed to finish the conquest of the southern continents.
 With the two southern continents, Amarr Island, and much of Assimia conquered, the Amarr consolidated their holdings instead of immediately pressing on to the heretofore unexplored eastern hemisphere.
 The conquest had spurred technological innovations of all sorts (perhaps adding the all-important “rudder” to the aforementioned boats).
 During this era of consolidation, the various great houses began to emerge, such as the Khanids and the Ardishapurs.
 They controlled vast swaths of territory, and were only nominally responsible to the then-dominant Council of Apostles.
 Eventually, however, there was a hunger for more slaves, and the Amarr pressed on with their Reclaiming of Athra.
 By 20544, the Amarr had conquered the rest of the planet and, in a move that once again called Athra’s water quality into question, renamed it Amarr Prime.

-exploring and colonizing the rest of the system.
+Within a few hundred years of conquering the planet, the Amarr had made it into space and begun exploring and colonizing the rest of the system.
 Progress was slow, but by 21134 AD, the Amarr were ready to look beyond their current system.
 Thankfully, around this time they stumbled across the ruins of a surprisingly well-preserved Terran stargate.
 They quickly realized the promise of the new/old technology, and set about constructing a companion gate in Hedion, the closest star to Amarr, with the gate opening for use in 21290 AD.
 With the cluster now as their oyster (that’s admittedly a metaphor I’ve never figured out), the Empire began spidering out from Amarr, with the Emperor soon granting the more powerful families vast swaths of interstellar space.
 Around this time, some issues cropped up with both the Equilibrium of Mankind and the Sani Sabik, but frankly this section is already bigger than intended so we’ll just come back to them later.
 Just note that this is about the Amarr had issues with crazies (as opposed to all the *other* times they dealt with crazies).

 Like, you know, the crazy emperor.
 In 21346, Zaragram II was chosen by the Council of Apostles to ascend to the throne.
 Things started off innocuously enough, until Zaragram decided that he was the new divine manifestation of God in the universe (as opposed to merely being God’s representative, I think.
 Theology confuses me sometimes).
 He attempted to rewrite the Scriptures to place himself as the central figure of the story, and even tried to build his own City of God to prove his divinity (no this entire paragraph wasn’t included to pimp my blog, definitely not, don’t be ridiculous).
 Thankfully, the Council of Apostles came to see the error of their way and, in a move that surely proved constitutionally stable, had Zaragram assassinated, founding the Cult of St. Tetrimon in the process, who continues to pop up now and then as preservers of the “true” Amarr scriptures and general maintainers of Amarr culture.